privateprep/coding-space-website/src/pages/classes/another-class.md

 description: This is a test class
 featuredclass: true
 featuredimage: /img/ndegiwp.png
+headerBulletSections:
+  heading: Nevertheless, She Coded
+  subheading: .
+  sections:
+    - header: Confidence
+      paragraph: Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
+    - header: Community
+      paragraph: Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
+    - header: Computational Thinking
+      paragraph: Through coding we foster ​growth mindset, grit, and computational thinking.
+Campers develop a newfound problem solving stamina they've never seen before. ​
 textImageBlock:
   content: >-
     * Build **grit**, a **growth mindset**, and **computational thinking**